terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 - type: `int64`
 - default value: `BlocksPerYear` (1 year window)

-The number of blocks during which seigniorage reward comes in and then is distributed.
+The number of blocks during which the seigniorage reward arrives and then is distributed.

 ### Whitelist

 - type: `oracle.DenomList`
 - default: `[ukrt, uusd, usdr]`

 The list of currencies that can be voted on.
-This is set to (µKRW, µSDR, µUSD) by default.
+The default is (µKRW, µSDR, µUSD).

 ### SlashFraction